-* Address: Filbert Way, Leicester
+- Address: Filbert Way, Leicester

-* Country: United Kingdom
+- Country: United Kingdom

-* Capacity: 32,000
+- Capacity: 32,000

-* Opened: 23 July 2002
+- Opened: 23 July 2002

-* Main use: Football
+- Main use: Football

-* Tenants: Leicester City (football)
+- Tenants: Leicester City (football)

 Extra stadium info – King Power Stadium

-The football stadium opened with a football match between Leicester City Football Club, nicknamed The Foxes, and the Spanish Side Athletic Club.
+The football stadium opened with a match between Leicester City, nicknamed The Foxes, and the Spanish side Athletic Club from Bilbao.
 The match ended in a 1-1 draw.
 Roberto Martínez Rípodas, nicknamed Tiko, scored the first goal at the stadium.
-Tenants Leicester City drew an average home attendance of 29,000 in their first domestic league season at the venue.
-In 2016, Leicester City FC surprised with their first-ever Premier League title.
+Leicester City Football Club drew an average home attendance of 29,000 in their first domestic league season at the venue.
+In 2016, Leicester City surprised with their first-ever Premier League title.
 They became the 23rd club to become English football champions.
 Preston North End Football Club became the first English football champions in 1889.

 On 27 September 2016, the King Power Stadium hosted its first-ever UEFA Champions League match.
 Leicester City FC won the game 1-0 against FC Porto from the Portuguese Republic.
 31,000 people showed up for the match.
 LCFC also won their second, third and fourth UEFA Champions League home game.
 The second game was against FC København from Denmark, the third game was against Club Brugge from Belgium and the fourth game was against Sevilla FC from Spain.